-- 1 (or) to SSA.

-- 2 Press the Menu Select button directly below SSR.
-The display shows the Site Alert screen.

-- 3 ▲ or to START ALERT and press the Menu

-Select button directly below SEL.

-The display shows the Select Site screen.

-- 4 ▲ or to [All AUAIL] and press the Menu

-Select button directly below SEL.

-The display shows the Select Alert screen.

-- 5 ▲ or to select the desired Alert Alias and press the Menu Select button directly below SEND.

-The display shows SENDING REQ.
+- 1 (or) to SSA. - 2 Press the Menu Select button directly below SSA.
+The display shows the Site Alert screen. - 4 or to [All Avail] and press the Menu Select button directly below Sel.
+The display shows the Select Alert screen. - 5 → or ─ to select the desired Alert Alias and press the Menu Select button directly below Send.
+The display shows Sending req.

-If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows REQ_FAILED.
+If radio is out of range, roaming to a foreign system or in a failsoft situation, the display shows Req failed.

-6 To return to the Home screen, press the Menu Select button directly below EXIT.
+6 To return to the Home screen, press the Menu Select button directly below Exit.

 If you are at the site designated to receive this alert, you can hear an alert tone repeated periodically.
-The display shows the <RLERT RLIRS> with the intelligent lighting at Home screen.
+The display shows the <flert files with the intelligent lighting at Home screen.